je-nnyt/tp/docs/DeveloperGuide.md

 <img src="uml/storage.png"/>

 ### Modify Accommodation [Implemented]
-The 'modify accommodation' feature is facilitated by the `Trip` class, which is responsible for updating the details of existing accommodation in the `accommodations` list, based on the modifications provided.
+The 'modify accommodation' feature is facilitated by calling `modifyAccommodation` in the `Trip` class, which is responsible for updating the details of existing accommodation in the `accommodations` list, based on the modifications provided.

 ### Implementation Details
 1. **Index Adjustment**: